rkwitt/teaching/SS20/ML/PS/README.md

 - The PS starts on **Mon., March 2, 2020** (11:30am, HS Lise Meitner)
 - The submission system will be open by March 13, 2020

+Due to the current **COVID-19** situation, we will not physically meet for the PS.
+My plan is to provide short videos on the solutions to the PS exercises (please check this website regularly).
+I will also setup a Slack channel where you can ask questions (you can ask by e-mail as well).

+## Slack channel

+The slack channel #machinelearning is on [`visel.slack.com`](https://visel.slack.com).
+It should be possible to sign up with your offical University of Salzburg e-mail address ending in `@sbg.ac.at` (`@cosy.sbg.ac.at` and `@stud.sbg.ac.at` work as well).

 ## Grading

 Grading is based on exercise sheets.
 Each exercise will have points associated